interfasys/mediametadata/README.md

 A cloud application, which provides CRUD access to the metadata stored in media files.

 Images can contain extra information embedded in their header.
-The goal of this app is to extract that information at upload time and to store it in the database so that it can be used later.
+The goal of this app is to extract that information at upload time and to store it in the database so that it can be used later by other cloud apps.

 The three main types of metadata extracted in this application are as follows: